autowarefoundation/autoware_tools/localization/autoware_localization_evaluation_scripts/README.md

 This package contains some scripts for evaluating the localization of Autoware.

-Ths scripts are used for the result rosbags of localization, particularly the result_bag from `driving_log_replayer_v2`.
+The scripts are used for the result rosbags of localization, particularly the result_bag from `driving_log_replayer_v2`.

 <https://tier4.github.io/driving_log_replayer_v2/quick_start/setup/>